RSZ-Nld/TTGO-1.9-Inch/Readme.md

 How to flash:

-First download Flashtools 3.93 open it and you get this screen, put in ESP32S3 and develope
+First download Flashtools 3.93 open it and you get this screen, put in ESP32S3 and develop and USB

 ![Photo 11]( https://github.com/RSZ-Nld/TTGO-1.9-Inch/blob/main/Flash-Prog.jpg)

+Then
 ![Photo 12]( https://github.com/RSZ-Nld/TTGO-1.9-Inch/blob/main/Flash-File.jpg)